-Salmaan Craig studied Product Design before undertaking an Engineering Doctorate (EngD) hosted by Brunel University and Buro Happold consulting engineers.
-During this time he designed and tested a biologically inspired material for protecting buildings from solar and ambient heat, while allowing them to cool through radiation to the sky and outer space.
+Salmaan is a designer, educator, consultant and occasional writer, who specializes in materials design and building physics.
+He studied product design before undertaking a doctorate in environmental technology hosted by Brunel University and Buro Happold consulting engineers.
+During this time he designed and tested a biologically inspired material for protecting buildings from solar and ambient heat, while allowing them to cool through radiation to outer space.